-1 Year \$ 2 Years \$ 3 Years 4-5 Years More than 5 Years \$ Management Services Agreement 720,000 360,000 - - -
+1 Year \$ 2 Years \$ 3 Years 4-5 Years More than 5 Years Management Services Agreement 480,000 120,000 - - -

 On April 1, 2010, the Company entered into an Agreement with Grosso Group to provide services and facilities to the Company.
 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
-The initial fee based on expected usage is \$60,000 per month.
+The current monthly fee is \$40,000 per month.

-10. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT
+11. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT